SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-wizard.md

    - Add Owner/s to specified groups
    - Remove owner/s from specified groups
    - Remove owner/s from all groups
-2. On next step define the __Target__ for your action.
+2. In the next step define the __Target__ for your action.
 By default that is entire tenant.
 If you have more than one tenant connected, there is a dropdown where you can choose which one you want.
 3. On the __Principal Selection__ step populate the people picker with the users of interest.
 In __Group Selection__ subsection select criteria used to match Office  Groups and Teams
    - You can pick specific groups from a dropdown